Harpenden: Events

 Harpenden Lions Highland Gathering continues a tradition that began in 1946.
-The Gathering is held every July in Rothamsted Park and typically attracts 6,000 visitors.
-It claims to be the largest UK Highland Gathering outside of Scotland.
-It raises many thousands of pounds each year for charities nominated by Harpenden Lions Club who run the event.
+The Gathering is held every July in Rothamsted Park and typically attracts around 6,000 visitors.
+It claims to be the largest UK Highland Gathering outside Scotland.
+It raises many thousands of pounds each year for charities nominated by Harpenden Lions Club, which runs the event.

 An annual classic car show, Classics on the Common, is held on the fourth Wednesday in July, attracting over 10,000 visitors and 1,300 cars.
 One of the biggest events of its type in Europe, it is a free event, run by Rotary in Harpenden, with any profits collected going to charity.

 The annual HERTS 10K run in aid of Rennie Grove Hospice Care takes place on the second Sunday in October.
 The event attracts thousands of runners and walkers, making it one of the biggest 10k runs in Hertfordshire.
 The event starts and finishes at Rothamsted Research.